 In accordance with the Family Educational Rights and Privacy Act of 1974 (“FERPA”), also known as the “Buckley Amendment,” students or former students of Middlebury College have the right to inspect all educational records placed in their files after January 1975.
-For more information, see http://middlebury.edu/about/handbook/academics/student_records_FERPA.
-The Language Schools and Schools Abroad maintain several different types of students’ records:
+For more information, see http://www.middlebury.edu/about/handbook/policies-for-all/records/ferpa.
+The Language Schools and Schools Abroad maintain several different types of student records:

 Academic Records: A transcript for each student is kept in the Middlebury College Registrar’s office.